SabineMarwitz/nf-blog-website/README.md

 ## Material

 ### Blog entries
 [
   {
-    "title": "Black: The Absence, Not the Presence, of Color", "image": "colorful-umbrella.jpg",
+    "title": "Black: The Absence, Not the Presence, of Color",
+    "image": "colorful-umbrella.jpg",
     "author": "Peter Parker",
     "createdAt": 1743120000,
-    "teaser": "Scientifically, black is not a color but rather the absence of all colors, occurring when an object absorbs nearly all light wavelengths instead of reflecting them.", "content": "<p>When you think about the rainbow, ...}, {
+    "teaser": "Scientifically, black is not a color but rather the absence of all colors, occurring when an object absorbs nearly all light wavelengths instead of reflecting them.",
+    "content": ``` "<p>When you think about the rainbow, ...</p>"```
+  },
+  {
     "title": "Flowers: Nature's Muse for Design",
     "image": "flowers.jpg",
     "author": "Peter Parker",
     "createdAt": 1745452800,
-    "teaser": "Flowers endlessly inspire diverse design fields, from fashion to architecture, with their colors, patterns, forms, and functional structures, reminding us that nature is the ultimate muse for creativity.", "content": "<p>Flowers, with their riot of colors, intricate patterns, ... }, {
+    "teaser": "Flowers endlessly inspire diverse design fields, from fashion to architecture, with their colors, patterns, forms, and functional structures, reminding us that nature is the ultimate muse for creativity.",
+    "content": ```"<p>Flowers, with their riot of colors, intricate patterns, ...</p>"```
+  },
+  {
-    "title": "UDesign's Harmony: Core Purpose and Supporting Details", "image": "sailing.jpg",
+    "title": "UDesign's Harmony: Core Purpose and Supporting Details",
+    "image": "sailing.jpg",
     "author": "Peter Parker",
     "createdAt": 1748736000,
-    "teaser": "Discover how distinguishing between the major core and minor supporting details in design creates a harmonious and impactful final product.", "content": "<p>In the world of design, ... }
+    "teaser": "Discover how distinguishing between the major core and minor supporting details in design creates a harmonious and impactful final product.",
+    "content": ```"<p>In the world of design, ...</p>"```
+  }
 ]

 ### Images